skypjack/entt/docs/md/meta.md

 found or not.

 There is no object that wraps the destructor of a meta type nor a `destroy` member function in its API.
-The reason is quickly explained: destructors are invoked implicitly by `meta_any` behind the scenes and users have not to deal with them explicitly.
+Destructors are invoked implicitly by `meta_any` behind the scenes and users have not to deal with them explicitly.
 Furthermore, they have no name, cannot be searched and wouldn't have member functions to expose anyway.<br/>
-Therefore, exposing destructors would be pointless and would add nothing to the library itself.
+Similarly, conversion functions aren't directly accessible.
+They are used under the hood by `meta_any` and the other meta objects when needed.<br/>
+It wouldn't make sense to give direct access to these objects and to open the doors to the possibility of making mistakes.
+On the other side, the library already offers enough methods to use them correctly.

 Meta types and meta objects in general contain much more than what is said: a plethora of functions in addition to those listed whose purposes and uses go